 Mr. DiGirolamo has lectured and held seminars at numerous legal conferences including for the Association of Trial Lawyers of America and at the Absolute Litigator’s Conference.

-He created and was lead instructor of an 11 week course at Bergen Community College for the Division of Continuing Education, entitled “The People’s Law School”, an interactive seminar style program where each week a different topic was discussed by specialized attorneys in different fields of law.
-The students left the course with a great working knowledge of varied fields of law ranging from municipal court/traffic offense, to Bankruptcy, to Personal Injury.
+He created and was lead instructor of an 11-week course at Bergen Community College for the Division of Continuing Education, entitled “The People’s Law School”, an interactive seminar-style program where each week a different topic was discussed by specialized attorneys in different fields of law.
+The students left the course with a great working knowledge of varied fields of the law ranging from municipal court/traffic offenses to Bankruptcy, to Personal Injury.

 Mr. DiGirolamo has lectured and moderated seminars at numerous legal conferences including for the Association of Trial Lawyers of America, New Jersey Association for Justice, New Jersey Institute for Continuing Legal Education and the Absolute Litigator’s Conference.
 One of his most recent speaking engagements involved giving a lecture, entitled Preparing Your Expert for Trial, at the NJAJ Boardwalk Seminar in May 2018.